Glomerular filtration rate: Cockcroft–Gault formula

 One interesting feature of the Cockcroft and Gault equation is that it shows how dependent the estimation of CCr is based on age.
 The age term is (140 – age).
 This means that a 20-year-old person (140 – 20 = 120) will have twice the creatinine clearance as an 80-year-old (140 – 80 = 60) for the same level of serum creatinine.
 The C-G equation assumes that a woman will have a 15% lower creatinine clearance than a man at the same level of serum creatinine.

-Modification of Diet in Renal Disease (MDRD) formula
+Modification of diet in renal disease (MDRD) formula

 Another formula for calculating the GFR is the one developed by the Modification of Diet in Renal Disease Study Group.
-Most laboratories in Australia, and the United Kingdom now calculate and report the estimated GFR along with creatinine measurements and this forms the basis of diagnosis of chronic kidney disease.
+Most laboratories in Australia, and the United Kingdom calculate and report the estimated GFR along with creatinine measurements and this forms the basis of diagnosis of chronic kidney disease.
 The adoption of the automatic reporting of MDRD-eGFR has been widely criticised.

 The most commonly used formula is the "4-variable MDRD", which estimates GFR using four variables: serum creatinine, age, ethnicity, and gender.
 The original MDRD used six variables with the additional variables being the blood urea nitrogen and albumin levels.
 The equations have been validated in patients with chronic kidney disease; however, both versions underestimate the GFR in healthy patients with GFRs over 60 mL/min.
 The equations have not been validated in acute renal failure.